beyza-alkis/beyza-alkis/README.md

 ### Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Beyza Alkış
 ### Frontend Developer
 I am currently a management information systems student.
 I am very interested in software.
 I am developing myself as a frontend developer.
-I am not working in any company at the moment, I focused on improving myself.
+I'm a trainee at a company right now, I focused on improving myself.
 I am open to work as a front end developer.
 * 🌍  I'm based in Turkey
 * ✉️  You can contact me at [beyzaalkis9620@gmail.com](mailto:beyzaalkis9620@gmail.com)
 * 🧠  I'm learning JavaScript, React